Loremaster/railstutorial_app/README.markdown

       Test added in spec/mailers/user_mailer_spec.rb

  - Minor:
+    - Edited view of mail about new followers to provide more information.

     - Deleted 'column notificate_about_new_followers' from user model.

     - Fixed few errors which caused by calling ramoved row from db.